SharePoint/sp-dev-docs/docs/general-development/how-to-learn-to-read-and-write-to-the-social-feed-by-using-the-rest-service-in-s.md

-- SharePoint Server 2013 with My Site configured, and with a personal site created for the current user
+- SharePoint with My Site configured, and with a personal site created for the current user

 - Visual Studio 2012 and Office Developer Tools for Visual Studio 2013